- To see how I made a disc sail click this

 - Andy Pink’s kayak sailing page (French translated)

 - My current sail – a knock-off ‘Windpaddle’

-- Coming soon: trying out a genuine WindPaddle Adventure II sail
+- Trying out a WindPaddle Adventure I sail on my Seawave

 You may have read in the Shark Bay story what a relief it was to turn into the wind at Cape Peron, get Jeff to flick up his Pacific Action sail (below left) and shoot down across the Reach, with me clinging to Jeff’s hefty sea kayak.
 There’s a bit more Pacific Action sailing action attached to an Incept K40 in this video.

-To me sailing a kayak or packraft is a smart idea in the right circumstances and certainly with kayaks, some people think so too.
-The US-dominated packraft forum didn’t get so excited when a bloke demo’d his WindPaddle (see below); perhaps in the US most packrafters do rivers, not lakes or certainly not sea.
-In Scotland where the lochs can be long wind-channels and the boggy ground alongside tough to walk over with a full pack, sailing a packraft down a 20-km valley full of water in half the time it would take to paddle makes sense.
+To me, sailing a kayak or packraft is a smart idea in the right circumstances and certainly with kayaks, some people think so too.
+The noe moribund US-dominated packraft forum didn’t get so excited when a bloke demo’d his WindPaddle (see below); perhaps in the US most packrafters do rivers, not lakes or certainly not sea.
+In Scotland where the lochs can be long wind-channels and the boggy ground alongside horrible to walk over with a full pack, sailing a packraft down a 20-km valley full of water in half the time it would take to paddle makes sense.

 V-sails and Umbrella sailing

 I never got round to fitting a Pacific Action sail [video and left] onto the Sunny IK.
 In the UK they cost around £250 but it’s more or less two sticks and a sheet and some string.
 Here is a great thread on SotP about making your own V-sail, although now I notice the original model of the PA sails going for as little as £160 in the UK to make way for the new mostly clear models.

 I read about a guy who mentioned he umbrella sailed his packraft back across an Arizona lake on an afternoon breeze.
 So with an old brolly I’ve barely used in 20 years, I gave it a go.